 Just place the bag with seasoned brussels sprouts on the counter, arrange the brussels sprouts in one single layer.
 Seal all but one corner of the bag.
 Slowly place it in the water bath, and make sure everything below the zip-line is covered by water.
 Then seal the rest of the bag.

-Sous Vide Other Vegetables
+More Sous Vide Vegetables

 If you’ve tried this sous vide Brussels sprouts, leave me a comment.
 I love hearing from you!